end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-08-04-csvplot-a-command-line-script-which-uses-microsoft-excel-to-plot-a-graph-from-a-comma-separated-values-csv-file.md

 # Code

 The code below can be downloaded by clicking on the following link: Please note that download links are now deprecated.
-Binary version of **csvplot** can be downloaded from the project’s [Release page](http://github.com/end2endzone/csvplot/releases/latest).
+Binary version of **csvplot** can be downloaded from the project's [Release page](http://github.com/end2endzone/csvplot/releases/latest).

 # Samples